Nebraska Eviction Notice Templates (4)

 Step 3 – File Complaint for Restitution

-If the tenant doesn’t comply with the notice terms within the given time frame, the landlord can file a Complaint for Restitution with the district or county court.
+If the tenant doesn’t comply with the notice terms within the given time frame, the landlord can file a Complaint for Restitution with the county court.
+For cases where the landlord’s damages exceed $57,000, the Complaint must be filed with the district court.

-Once the complaint is processed, the landlord will be issued a Summons form which serves as a notice of the upcoming eviction lawsuit.
+Once the complaint is processed, the court will issue a Summons form, which will serve as a notice of the upcoming eviction hearing.

 Step 4 – Service of Summons and Complaint